 cctv camera

-CCTV Glossary & Terminology Guide – Complete Dictionary for CCTV Installers
+CCTV Glossary and Terminology Guide — Complete Dictionary for CCTV Installers

 The security industry uses a wide range of technical terms, acronyms, and system-specific language.
-Whether you're taking a CCTV installation course, working as a technician, or simply trying to understand how CCTV systems work, this comprehensive CCTV Glossary explains every important term used in HD CCTV, IP CCTV, NVRs, DVRs, and VMS platforms.
+Whether you are taking a CCTV installation course, working as a technician, or trying to understand how surveillance systems work, this comprehensive CCTV Glossary explains every important term used in HD CCTV, IP CCTV, NVRs, DVRs, and VMS platforms.

-This glossary is designed for beginners and professionals alike, and it supports your CCTV installation training by giving you clear, simple definitions of the terminology used across the USA security industry.
+This glossary is designed for beginners and professionals alike.
+It supports your CCTV installation training by giving you clear, practical definitions of the terminology used across the security industry.
+Terms are organised alphabetically with technical context that explains not just what each term means, but why it matters on a real installation.

 Access Control

 A security system that controls entry to buildings or rooms using keypads, cards, biometrics, or mobile credentials.
-Often integrated with CCTV.
+Often integrated with CCTV so that door events trigger camera recording.

 AHD (Analog High Definition)